 DO NOT use any type of cleaner on the condenser unit.
-Condenser may be cleaned using a vacuum, soft brush or compressed air.

-- 1. Remove the grille (plinth strip/base fascia).
-(See GRILLE-PLINTH INSTALLATION). - 2.
-Clean the condenser coil using a soft brush or vacuum cleaner. - 3.
-Install the grille (plinth strip/base fascia).
+- 1. Remove the grill (See GRILLE-PLINTH INSTALLATION). - 2.
+Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.
+Do not touch the condenser coil. - 3.
+Install the grille.